zephyrproject-rtos/zephyr/boards/arm/96b_wistrio/doc/96b_wistrio.rst

      96Boards WisTrio

-This board is one of the 96Boards IoT Edition platform providing LoRa connectivity.
+This board is one of the `96Boards IoT Edition`_ platforms providing LoRa connectivity.

 Hardware